 Help a Syrian Family who is in desperate need

-You can support Syrians both at home, in Lebanon, Turkey and Jordan.
+You can help provide a lifeline to Syrians both at home, in Lebanon, Turkey and Jordan.

 Human Appeal's Work in Syria

 Human Appeal has been helping people in Syria since this devastating humanitarian crisis began in 2011.
-In total, we have helped a total of 2,326,038 people in Syria.
+In total, we have helped 2,326,038 people in Syria.

 Your generous donations have helped us to: